rayhanfay/interactive-car-animation/README.md

 # Interactive Car Animation

-This project creates an interactive car animation that responds to user inputs.
-Designed as a fun and educational exploration of animation techniques, this project uses web technologies to render an animated car that can respond to various actions.
+A group project in creating an animated application program that can move freely.
+This project is built in Java and specifically designed to run in the NetBeans IDE.
+The goal is to demonstrate animation control and interactivity within a simple application framework.

 ## Features

-- **Interactive Controls**: Users can control the car animation, modifying its speed, direction, and more.
+- **Interactive Controls**: Users can control the car animation, adjusting its speed, direction, and movement.
-- **Realistic Effects**: Includes animation effects for a more engaging experience.
+- **Realistic Animation Effects**: Includes effects for a visually engaging experience.
-- **Responsive Design**: Adapts to different screen sizes and orientations.
+- **Free Movement**: Allows the animated car to move freely within the frame.
+- **Java-Based**: Uses Java for logic and interactivity, providing a robust and object-oriented framework for animation.

 ## Installation